vadicusrad/my-first-store/README.md

 # my-first-store
-This is online store on JavaScript
+This is simple online store on JavaScript